-How much does an SR-22 cost in Maryland?
+How much does Maryland SR-22 insurance cost?

-MARYLAND INSURANCE PREMIUMS AFTER COMMON VIOLATIONS
+MARYLAND INSURANCE PREMIUMS BY VIOLATION

-|High-risk rating factor||Average annual rate||Increase vs. no violations|
+|High-risk rating factor||Average annual rate||Increase vs. clean record|

-|Speeding (21-25 mph > limit)||$1,457.16||$217.07|
+|Speeding (21-25 mph > limit)||$1,846||$431|

-How to get an SR-22 certificate in Maryland
+How to get an SR-22 in Maryland

-For currently insured drivers:If you currently have auto insurance, getting an SR-22 is relatively simple.
-Call your insurance company ask them to file a SR-22 request for you.
-If your current car insurance company isn’t willing to request an SR-22 certificate, you should start the car insurance comparison shopping process.
+For currently insured driversWith an active insurance policy, obtaining an SR-22 certificate is relatively simple.
+Call up your insurance company request they file a SR-22 request on your behalf.
+If your current insurer declines to request a certificate, you should start the car insurance comparison shopping process.

 Methodology and sources